citizenlabsgr/elections-api/CONTRIBUTING.md

 Generate some representative sample data for manual test:

 ```
+ $ createdb elections_dev
  $ make data
 ```

-### Good to go
+### Get ready to contribute!

-Now you should be able to run the django client on your local machine. run `make run` in your terminal, then go to your browser and visit `http://localhost:8000/`, if everything is working correctly, you should be able to see the michigan elections API.
+Now you should be able to run the Django client on your local machine.
+Enter `$ make run` in your terminal, then go to your browser and visit `http://localhost:8000/`, if everything is working correctly, you should be able to see the Michigan elections API.

+---

 ## Advanced Cases